am1t/blotpub/README.md

 `MICRO_POST_PATH` | (Optional) Dropbox `path` where micro posts are to be stored.
 Default to `POST_PATH` `SET_DATE` | (Optional) A `boolean` flag which if set to `true`, date of the post creation is explicitly added to post metadata
 `TZ` | (Optional - only if `SET_DATE` set) By default, post creation date would be in `UTC`.
 This can be overridden by setting this to the preferred timezone using the [TZ Database Timezone format](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
+`DEFAULT_TAG` | (Optional) If this property is set and no category is provided, value would be set as the tag

 ## Modules used
 * [micropub-express](https://github.com/voxpelli/node-micropub-express) – an [Express](http://expressjs.com/) Micropub endpoint that accepts and verifies Micropub requests and calls a callback with a parsed `micropubDocument`.